 Additionally, carrying out the transaction (i) without the required authorization, (ii) prior to obtaining it, or (iii) violating the conditions set out in the authorization are considered very serious infringements, which may be simultaneously punished with:

 - > a fine of up to the economic value of the transaction, and no lower than €30,000; and - > a public or private reprimand.

-11. Are there any exceptions for transactions with a lower value?
+11. Are there any exceptions?